Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 \subsection{Stalk Dimension vs.~Accuracy}

 In this subsection here we detail the results obtained in \autoref{subsec:hetero-real-main} about the stalk dimensionality impact on the accuracy.
-We begin therefore, this experiment to isolate the effect of stalk dimension on real-world performance.
-By recalling that the stalk dimension $d$ controls the size of the local sheaf fibres and therefore the dimensionality of the features transported along edges, we have that in prior sheaf models, relatively large stalks, with $d\approx 4$, were often used by default and occasionally increased further in search of improved expressivity.
+This experiment aims to isolate the effect of stalk dimension on real-world performance.
+As previously seen, the stalk dimension $d$ controls the size of the local sheaf fibres and therefore the dimensionality of the features transported along edges.
+In prior sheaf models, relatively large stalks, with $d\approx 4$, were often used by default and occasionally increased further in search of improved expressivity.
 To quantify how much PolyNSD depends on stalk size, we sweep $d \in \{2,3,4,5\}$ on a representative subset of datasets spanning different homophily regimes: \textsc{Cora}, \textsc{PubMed} (homophilous citation graphs) and \textsc{Texas}, \textsc{Film} (strongly heterophilous graphs).
 For each dataset, we run all three PolyNSD variants (Diagonal, Bundle, and General transports).
 Within each dataset–variant pair, we fix all architectural hyperparameters to the default PolyNSD configuration (depth $L=2$, hidden width $32$, Chebyshev parameterisation, same regularisation and optimiser settings) and vary only the stalk dimension $d$, training on the standard $10$ fixed splits.
 We then report mean$\pm$std test accuracy across the $10$ runs.